SevanBadal/swift-pinbook-pro/README.md

 # Swift 5 on Pinebook - Manjaro ARM

 ## Overview
 This is purely experimental.
 The Swift REPL is not working.
 Help is invited to get this fully functioning!
+Also, shoutout to [Kishan Joshi](https://www.youtube.com/watch?v=BqRjHvzXSk0&t) for this tutorial!

 ## Installation